Skip to main content

 KALASH UCHAL FESTIVAL EXTENSION

-Includes all transfers, all overnight stays in shared rooms with breakfast, Italian coordinator, English-speaking guide, and medical insurance
+Includes all transfers, overnight accomodation in shared rooms with breakfast, Italian tour coordinator, English-speaking guide, and medical insurance

 The extension is always guaranteed with a minimum of 3 participants.
-However, the price varies depending on the number of participants as follows:
+However, pricing varies according to the final number of participants:

 • 3–5 people: €800